Traditional Emirati Food: 10 Must - Try Dishes in the UAE

 Tharid

 Tharid is another famous traditional food in the UAE that is used to break fast during the holy month of Ramadan.
-It is a complete food that has wheat, meat, and vegetable.
+It is a complete food that has wheat, meat, and vegetables.
 It is a stew made with meat like chicken, goat, lamb, or sheep.
 And roasted vegetables like marrow, potato, pumpkin, tomatoes, etc. Sometimes it is cooked without any meat.
 Only with vegetables.

 Tharid is a stew that is slowly cooked for more than an hour.
 Cooking slowly for a long time makes the whole dish very soft.
 So it melts instantly after putting it inside the mouth.
 It is very rich in spice and is very flavourful.
 At the same time, this dish is rich in vitamins and protein.
 It helps the body gain energy after a long day of fasting.
 That is the reason it is consumed widely on Iftar during Ramadan.
 This dish is served with Regag bread.